-For more information on the EMERGING JAZZ SERIES - instrument ranges, lots of free downloadable alternate parts, copies of the guitar/drum sheet, full length MP3s and more, please visit www.enpmusic.com/jazz.
+For more information on the EMERGING JAZZ SERIES - instrument ranges, free downloadable alternate parts, full length MP3s and more, please visit www.enpmusic.com/jazz.

 Getting Started

 Starting a jazz band can seem like a huge task.
 You may or may not have any jazz playing experience and are not quite sure where to start.
 Here are some general things to think about: